rahulsmritijeet/rahulsmritijeet/README.md

 - Web development (HTML/CSS sites, beginner Python tools)
 - Educational awareness platforms
 - Aerospace-related models or simulations
-- Robotics and automation with Arduino or Raspberry Pi
+- Robotics and automation with Arduino, ESP-32, and maybe Raspberry Pi in the future!

 ---